megai2/d912pxy/README.md

   Do not ask game support about this crashes!

-  If you game crashes without d912pxy, don't ask about this here, because d912pxy do zero modification to game data.
+  If your game crashes without d912pxy don't ask about this here because d912pxy does zero modification to the game data.

-  Be sure that the game runs without d912pxy!
+  Make sure that the game runs without d912pxy!

   Next, update your driver and directx9.